How to time stamp AVCHD video files with DVMP Pro

 several times, keep an eye on the contents of the output folder as it will quickly fill with old time-stamped

 files - so delete the old time-stamped files if necessary to make room for the new ones.

 If you only want to time-stamp a single file, then you can do this from the Tools menu (instead of in Batch Processing) by opening

 the camera-original video file by clicking the File > Open menu.
 The file will then begin to play.
 Then click the menu

 Tools > Burn-in Time Stamp.

-For more detailed help on how to time-stamp camcorder video files, see the following sections of the online help:
+For more detailed help on how to time-stamp camera video files, see the following sections of the online help:

 For more details of how to use Batch Processing see the following section of the online help: